caldwell619/simple-lambda-actions/docs/dynamo/query-item.md

 Search a single table for items that match your provided params

+## Permissions

+The following permissions are required to accomplish this:

+1. `dynamodb:Query`

 ## Arguments

 | Name | Type | Description |